ChondroFiller: Separating Science from Speculation

 Who Can Benefit and What Treatment Involves

-Not everyone is a candidate.
-ChondroFiller may suit people with osteoarthritis or localised joint wear who want a non-surgical option.
-The procedure is minimally invasive — given as an ultrasound-guided injection, with the gel placed precisely into the joint.
-Because it is non-surgical, recovery is usually simple, with prompt return to normal activities and sensible activity pacing afterwards.
-Benefits cannot be guaranteed.
+ChondroFiller injection may suit people with osteoarthritis or localised joint wear who want a non-surgical option.
+Candidates typically have joints that are stable, reasonably aligned, and without end-stage cartilage loss.
+The procedure is minimally invasive: an ultrasound-guided, outpatient injection with the gel placed precisely into the joint under image guidance.
+Because it is non-surgical — no theatre, no incision, no general anaesthetic — recovery is usually straightforward, with prompt return to everyday activities in most cases.
+Benefits cannot be guaranteed, and a thorough clinical assessment is needed to determine suitability.

 Conclusion